レポート

 Ⓠ Demographics of Students

-While these numbers fluctuate each year, this year we have seen approximately one in five of our first grade class come from households of mixed or non ethnically Japanese families.
+While these numbers fluctuate each year, this year we have seen approximately one in four of our first grade class come from households of mixed or non ethnically Japanese families.
 We celebrate and value the diverse backgrounds of our student body, and every member of each class is regarded as family.

 Ⓠ Number of Honors Students in Each Class Year